coala/coala/docs/Developers/Newcomers_Guide.rst

 Step 6.
 Waiting for Review
 --------------------------

-After creating a Pull Request, your PR moves to the review process (all will be explained in the next step), and all you can do is wait.
-The best thing you can do at this step is review other people's PRs.
+After creating a Pull Request, your PR moves to the review process (all will be explained in the next step),and all you can do is wait.
+But before pinging someone for a review make sure you have completed this checklist:

+  - You have rebased properly.
+Please check our `Git Tutorial <http://api.coala.io/en/latest/Developers/Git_Basics.html>`_.
+  - You have read and followed the `commit guidlines <http://api.coala.io/en/latest/Developers/Writing_Good_Commits.html>`_.
+  - You have read `contributing guidelines <https://github.com/coala/coala/blob/master/CONTRIBUTING.rst>`_.
+  - You have run coala over your code locally and made sure that all commits pass individually.
+It is not suficient to have "fixup commits" on your PR, our bot will still report issues for the previous commit.

+After you submit your PR, **DO NOT click the 'Update branch' button**.
+When asked for a rebase consult
+`this link <http://api.coala.io/en/latest/Developers/Git_Basics.html#rebasing>`_.
+After submitting your PR, the best thing you can do at this step is review other people's PRs.
 Not only will this help the maintainers with the workload, but this is one of the three core steps towards becoming a full-blown coalaian.
 Never close a Pull Request unless you are told to do so.

 For more information about reviewing code, check out this `link <http://coala.io/reviewing>`_.